z3h4/useful-commands/RoR/Ruby/refresher.md

   my_objects.sort! { |a, b| 2 * (a.last <=> b.last) + (a.first <=> b.first) }
   ```

+  - It gives double weight to the comparison of last values.
+This means sorting is primarily by `last`, and if those are equal, by `first`.
+The multiplication by 2 makes the last comparison more significant in the sort order.

 - [TheOdinProject](https://www.theodinproject.com/lessons/ruby-conditional-logic#boolean-logic)

 # Parameters and Arguments